josecruzado21/plagiarism_detection/README.md

 </p>

 Where <img src="https://latex.codecogs.com/png.image?\dpi{100}&space;\inline&space;S(A,n)" title="\inline S(A,n)" /> and <img src="https://latex.codecogs.com/png.image?\dpi{100}&space;\inline&space;S(B,n)" title="\inline S(B,n)" /> represent the set of n-grams for document A and B respectively.

+The numerator is the intersection of unique n-grams between documents A and B. The denominator equals the number of unique n-grams in document A.

+### Longest Common Subsequence (LCS)

+LCS between two strings is the longest subsequence that is common to both strings.
+To be considered a subsequence, the words should not necessarily be in consecutive order.

+## Deployment in AWS

+The final model is trained and deployed in Amazon Sagemaker